Prospero

 organizing work, not just conversations

-A project is a container for related chats, files, and characters with optional instructions that are injected into every associated chat’s system prompt.
-If you are working on a novel, the project holds your drafts, your character roster, your worldbuilding notes, and the instruction that tells every LLM in the project to stay in-world.
+A project is a container for related chats, files, characters, and scenarios with optional instructions that travel with every chat the project owns.
+If you are working on a novel, the project holds your drafts, your character roster, your worldbuilding notes, your starting scenarios, and the instruction that tells every LLM in the project to stay in-world.

 Project Context